eslint/eslint/docs/rules/no-new-func.md

 ## When Not To Use It

-In more advanced cases where you really need to use the Function constructor
+In more advanced cases where you really need to use the `Function` constructor.

 ## Further Reading